Superior vena cava obstruction (SVCO)

 Radiotherapy uses high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.

-Radiotherapy rays are directed at the tumour from outside the body.
+Radiotherapy is directed at the tumour from outside the body.
 This is called external radiotherapy.
-You sometimes have a short course of radiotherapy after SVCO is diagnosed.
+You might have a short course of radiotherapy to reduce the area of cancer, causing pressure on the vein.

 Chemotherapy